-Little Ricky’s surviving twin, Reggy, suffered no injuries, and authorities believe he was taken outside the home before the fire was set.
-Neither Reggy’s clothing nor any part of his body had any detectable smell or traces of smoke.
+Little Ricky’s surviving twin, Reggy, suffered no injuries, and authorities firmly believe he’d been taken outside the home prior to the arson fire.

 Union County Sheriff Rick Peil told Rick and Robin Morehouse the Union County Attorney has not yet charged anyone in the arson/murder because he feels there is insufficient evidence to ensure a conviction.

 On Feb.
 8, 2018, Ricky’s stepmother, Robin Morehouse, posted the following to her Facebook page (printed here with Robin’s permission):

 I very rarely post about this, but I’m so disappointed right now!
 So, here is my little rant.
 An organization called “The American Investigative Society of Cold Cases” was willing to take on Ricky’s case pro bono if Union County would release the case file they have to them.